 Traditional Zulu Evening Show - Singing & Dancing

 Depart for the Southern Drakensberg.
-En-route you could stop in the seaside town of Ballito where you will have some time to stroll on the beach and dip your feet in the warm, dark blue waters of the Indian Ocean.
-From here you drive to the historical city of Pietermaritzburg and the capital of the province of KwaZulu Natal (The place of the Zulu).
+En-route we’ll stop in the seaside town of Ballito where you will have some time to stroll on the beach and dip your feet in the warm, dark blue waters of the Indian Ocean.
+From here we drive to the historical city of Pietermaritzburg and the capital of the province of KwaZulu Natal (The place of the Zulu).
 Visit the “Church of the Vow” now a museum, a church that was built in His honour after a small party of “Voortrekkers”, under the command of Andries Pretorius, defeated Dingaan’s mighty Zulu army at “The Battle of Blood River” on the 16th December 1838.
-The last stop for the day would be the village of Howick and the Howick Falls.
+The last stop for the day will be the village of Howick and the Howick Falls.
 This impressive waterfall that lies on the Umgeni River has one of the highest single drops in South Africa at 111 meters (364 feet).
-After this visit you drive to the quaint village of Himeville, with its picturesque tree lined avenues.
+After this visit we drive to the quaint village of Himeville, with its picturesque tree lined avenues.
 The village is nestled in a valley at the foothills of the Drakensberg Escarpment, a name given to the eastern region of the Great Escarpment that flows through southern Africa.
-Lunch can be enjoyed en-route and dinner at the hotel's restaurant.
+Lunch can be enjoyed en-route and dinner will be served at the hotel's restaurant.

 Today you can enjoy an interesting and exciting day out on a guided 4 x 4 trip up the Sani Pass to experience the country of Lesotho.
 This pass found in the Eastern Highlands of Lesotho is the only entry point into the country from KwaZulu Natal.
 The pass is also known as the “Roof of Africa”, as it is the highest road in Africa and one of the highest roads in the world.
 It was a rough mule trail in the early days, where traders brought wool and mohair on donkeys down the pass to Natal in exchange for blankets, clothing and maize meal.
 This tour to Lesotho includes a drive up Black Mountain to view the summit of Thabana Ntlenyana, which is the highest peak in southern Africa.
-You will also visit a Basotho village before ending the tour with a drink in the “Highest Pub in Africa”.
+We also visit a Basotho village before ending the tour with a drink in the “Highest Pub in Africa”.
 The pub is situated on the edge of the escarpment at the summit of Sani Pass.
 From the pub's deck you’ll find, on a clear day, one of the most spectacular views in Africa.
 Return to your hotel in Underberg where you then have the rest of the day at leisure.
-Dinner this evening can be had at the hotel's restaurant.
+Dinner this evening will be served at the hotel's restaurant.

-Meals: Breakfast & Lunch (Packed)
+Meals: Breakfast, Lunch (Packed) & Dinner

 Full day 4 X 4 Sani Pass / Lesotho tour